Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.BlobPublicAccess.md

 ## EXAMPLES

-### Azure templates
+### Configure with Azure template

-To deploy storage accounts that pass this rule:
+To deploy Storage Accounts that pass this rule:

 - Set the `properties.allowBlobPublicAccess` property to `false`.